1 John 3.1.

 And so on.
 But today’s bit is gonna zero in on that bit about society not understanding us Christians.

 Yeah.
 We are.
 Us scumbags.
-Well, many Christians
+Many a Christian

-And society doesn’t get it at all.
+And society doesn’t get this at all.
 Because society doesn’t do grace.

 Well, our heavenly Father is lost-his-mind gracious to us.
-And likewise, society doesn’t get it.
-They think any religion with sense should make us earn our spots in the kingdom, not just get ’em free.
+And likewise, society doesn’t get this.
+They think any religion with sense should make us earn our spots in God’s kingdom, not just get ’em for free.
 (And

 Having God in the family.

 Zeus wasn’t the only randy god.
-His daughter Aphrodite had sex with a Trojan prince named Ankhísis, and five years later brought him their son Aeneas.
-Julius Caesar claimed his family was descended from Aeneas, so this made him part god—and after he died, Julius’s adoptive son Augustus additionally had the Roman senate officially declare Julius a god himself.
+His daughter Aphrodite had sex with a Trojan prince named Ankhísis, and five years later brought him their son Æneas.
+Julius Cæsar claimed his family was descended from Æneas, so this supposedly made him part god—and after he died, Julius’s adoptive son Augustus additionally had the Roman senate officially declare Julius a god himself.
 Which meant Augustus could include Divi filius/“son of god” in his official name.
-Many in the Roman Empire could claim to be related to gods… and be believed, by most people.
+Many in the Roman Empire claimed to be related to gods… and most pagans believed them.

 Today we’d consider such claims to be ridiculous.
 But not all of us.
 Some Hindu sects believe people can achieve godhood; you can have gods in the family.
 And of course